 According to Krishan, Bio-NetGuard provides a RADIUS server that is extended with fingerprint matching for secure authentication of users on WPA-secured WLANs, providing fingerprint-based access control to the network at the access point level.
 Essentially, Bio-NetGuard prohibits unauthorised users from gaining access to the WLAN by not allowing unrecognised users onto the access points.

-"Before you get onto the network, we know who you are," he said, noting that many network access solutions verify the identity of the equipment
+"Before you get onto the network, we know who you are," he said, noting that many network access solutions verify the identity of the equipment being used, not the user.

 Before a user can connect to the wireless LAN, Bio-NetGuard uses a fingerprint for authentication.
 It is a DSP-based device that works with WPA-compliant access points such as models made by Cisco, D-Link, NetGear and Linksys.
 It also supports a variety of fingerprint scanners, either embedded on laptops or added on as peripherals.